Collaborations - BBSRC

 • clearly show a commitment to joint working from both the university and institute researchers

-Where the work is in collaboration with an institute or unit of another research council or with an organisation that is not a UK university, BBSRC sponsored institute or main research providers (MRP), the extent and reasons for the collaboration must be explained.
+Where the work is in collaboration with an institute or unit of another research council or with an organisation that is not a UK university, BBSRC supported institute or main research providers (MRP), the extent and reasons for the collaboration must be explained.

-Details of the staff expertise and facilities that will be provided by the collaborator or collaborators must be included in the case for support.
 For collaborations with MRPs, the director must confirm that the necessary funding for the MRP part of the collaboration will be available from the Scottish Government.

 Project partners

-Entitlement to the outputs of the project or intellectual property (IP) will be determined between the parties involved, however any access to project outputs and IP must be in line with any relevant subsidy control regulation.
+Entitlement to the outputs of the project or intellectual property (IP) will be determined between the parties involved.
+However, any access to project outputs and IP must be in line with any relevant subsidy control regulation.

-As a rule project partners are expected to provide contributions to the delivery of the project and should not therefore be seeking to claim funds from UKRI.
+Project partners are expected to provide contributions to the delivery of the project and should not therefore be seeking to claim funds from UKRI.
 However, where there are specific circumstances where project partners do require funding for minor costs such as travel and subsistence, this will usually be paid at 80% full economic costing (FEC) unless otherwise stated by us.
-Any applicable subsidy control regulation and HMRC guidance will also be taken into account which may affect the percentage of these costs that we will fund.
-These costs should be outlined and fully justified in the proposal and will be subject to peer review.

 Those not eligible to be project partners are: